thiagoribeiro/trama/README.md

 > Stop building orchestration logic inside your services.

-Trama is a lightweight way to orchestrate distributed workflows using HTTP â€” without heavy infrastructure, complex runtimes, or vendor lock-in.
+Trama is a lightweight way to orchestrate distributed workflows using HTTP — without heavy infrastructure, complex runtimes, or vendor lock-in.

 ---

 ## The problem

-Every backend eventually ends up doing this:
+Most systems don’t lack orchestration — they implement it implicitly.

+Teams start with event-driven choreography:

+- Service A emits an event
+- Service B reacts and emits another event
+- Service C continues the flow

+At first, it works.

+As complexity grows, teams start adding:

-- retries scattered across services
+- retries inside each service
-- async callbacks with no control
+- ad-hoc logic to handle async flows
-- cron jobs polling databases
+- cron jobs to recover inconsistencies

+Over time, this becomes an **implicit workflow engine**:

+- no single place to understand the flow
-- state machines hidden in application code
+- no clear execution state

-It works â€” until it doesnâ€™t.
+- hard to debug and reason about
+- difficult to evolve safely

 ---

 ## The solution

+Make orchestration explicit.

 Define your workflow as JSON.
 Trama handles execution, retries, async callbacks, and state.